 Google does not scan any of the data, nor does it use that for advertising.
-There are no adverts within Google Classroom or the G Suite for Education system.
+There are no advertisements within Google Classroom or the Google Workspace for Education platform at large.

 Google Classroom assignments

-Google Classroom has a lot of options but, more importantly, it can allow teachers to do more to help educate students remotely.
+Google Classroom has a lot of options but, more importantly, it can allow teachers to do more to help educate students remotely or in hybrid settings.
 A teacher is able to set assignments and then upload documents that explain what is required for completion, and also provide extra information and a place for students to actually work.

-Since students receive an email notification when an assignment is waiting, it makes the process very easy to keep on a time schedule without the teacher having to repeatedly contact the students.
-Since these assignments can be lined up ahead of time, and set to go out when the teacher wants, it allows for advanced lesson planning and more flexible time management.
+Since students receive an email notification when an assignment is waiting, it's very easy to maintain a schedule without the teacher having to repeatedly contact the students.
+Since these assignments can be designated ahead of time, and set to go out when the teacher wants, it makes for advanced lesson planning and more flexible time management.

-When a task is finished, the student can turn in the paper for the teacher to grade.
-Teachers can then provide annotations and feedback that the student can see.
+When a task is finished, the student can turn it in for the teacher to grade.
+Teachers can then provide annotations and feedback for the student.